WHAT THE F**K ARE “EMPTY CALORIES”?

-“You shouldn’t eat that, bro.
-It’s just empty calories.”
+“Oh you shouldn’t eat that, mate – it’s just empty calories!”

-And if they really are empty, does that mean you can eat as many as you want?
+And if they’re empty, can you eat as many as you want without gaining weight?

 That would be cool… but it’s not true.

 When people refer to certain foods containing “empty calories” they are usually referring to the sugar content.

 You see, foods which are comprised of mainly fast-release carbohydrates are very poor at curbing our appetite, and this makes it more difficult for us to stay within our daily calorie target.